12-6 PRIMARY ELECTIONS

 Joint petitions for delegate and legislative candidates--Individual petitions otherwise

-Petition composed of several sheets--Number of signers required.
+Petition composed of several sheets--Signature requirements.

 Petition for candidate for Legislature, county political public office, or county party